Brookline Boulevard Reconstruction Underway for Spring 2013

 Revitalizing our City Parks

 South Pittsburgh is special for so many reasons, and one of my favorites is our plentitude of parks and greenspace.
-In Moore Park on Pioneer Avenue, in accordance with public demand, the Department of Public Works is in the midst of renovating the tennis courts with new fencing, new lighting, and a new court surface!
-We have also had a number of requests for additional amenities at Brookline Memorial Park, and Citiparks will be hosting a public meeting to get an understanding of how to work together to make any proposed amenities work for everyone.
+In Moore Park on Pioneer Avenue, in accordance with public demand, the tennis courts have new fencing, new lighting, and a new court surface!

 In 2010, the Brookline Recreation Center underwent a $400,000 fitness room renovation, thanks to a combination of City funding and State money dedicated by State Senator Wayne Fontana.
 The renovation includes three rooms filled with new equipment, including weights, treadmills, and ellipticals.
 Some people pay good money for a gym membership, but this facility is free to all!
 Center Director Mickey Underwood plans a number of programs that are low cost or free for children, families, and adults.
 Stop by soon and ask for more program information!